RubiconDeFi/rubicon_protocol/README.md

 # Rubicon Protocol

 Rubicon is a Layer 2, open-orderbook DEX built on the EVM and [Optimism](https://optimism.io/).
-Rubicon is also a blockchain-based protocol that is aimed at developing and ushering in the emergence of digital asset markets on the Ethereum blockchain.
-Read more about our mission and Rubicon [here](https://www.rubicon.finance/)
+Rubicon is a protocol that is aimed at developing and ushering in the decentralized finance on the Ethereum blockchain.
+Read more about our mission and Rubicon [here](https://www.rubicon.finance/).

-The Rubicon protocol aims to launch on the Optimism Layer 2 mainnet soon!
+The Rubicon protocol aims to launch on Optimism Layer 2 mainnet soon!

 ### Protocol Overview